-For example, a message broker hosting a queue with address “q1”, could require a “receive” claim to receive messages and a “send” claim to send messages.
-In this example, a Client would need to put a token, containing the appropriate claim, to the CBS Node in advance of establishing the link to “q1”.
-Periodically, before the token expires, the client would need to put a refreshed token on the CBS Node for “q1” to be able to continue to exchange messages.
+For example, a message broker hosting a queue with address “q1”, could require a “receive” permission claim for receiving messages and a “send” permission claim for sending messages.
+In this example, a client would need to set a token containing the appropriate claim for the audience URI identifying “q1” on the CBS node in advance of establishing the link to “q1”.
+Periodically, before the token expires, the client would need to put a refreshed token on the CBS node for the client and the audience URI identifying “q1” to be able to continue to exchange messages.

+The location of the claim(s) and the audience URI or identifier in the token as well as the signature mechanism are application specific.

 Message-based

 In this scenario, a single link is being used to exchange messages with multiple endpoints.
-This is referred to as a relayed scenario, in which a client establishes a single link to a relay endpoint over which messages can be exchanged for several endpoints.
+This is referred to as a router scenario as defined in section 2.2 of the AMQP Anonymous Terminus specification [AMQP-AT].

-For example, consider a message broker hosting queues with addresses “q1” and “q2” and a relay endpoint with address “relay”.
-To send messages to queues “q1” and “q2”, a client establishes a link with a target address of “relay” and uses the “to” property of messages to specify the desired final address, “q1” or “q2”.
-This is sometimes referred to as the “anonymous terminus” model.
+For example, consider a message broker hosting queues with addresses “q1” and “q2” and a routing endpoint with address “relay”.
+To send messages to queues “q1” and “q2”, a client establishes a link with a target address “relay” and uses the “to” property of messages to specify the desired final address, “q1” or “q2”.

 In this example, the broker may require “send” claims for the “relay” as well as for the final destination queues in order to accept a message from the client.
 Conversely, the broker may secure just the relay or just the final destination queues.
 It is assumed that the client is aware of what claims are required through some out-of-band configuration.

-In this example, if the relay is secured, then the Client would need to put the token containing the appropriate claim to the CBS Node in advance of establishing the link to “relay”.
+In this example, if the relay is secured, then the sender would need to set a token containing the appropriate claim along with the relay’s address covered by the audience URI on the CBS node in advance of establishing the link.
 Periodically, before the token expires, the client would need to send a refreshed token to be able to continue to exchange messages with the relay.
-In addition, the Client would need to put appropriate tokens for each target endpoint referenced in the “to” addresses of messages sent via the relay in advance of sending a message.
+In addition, the sender would need to set appropriate tokens with the audience URI covering each target endpoint referenced in the “to” addresses of messages sent via the relay in advance of sending a message.

-A special case is the AMQP Anonymous Terminus [AMQP-AT], which uses the special node name “null”.
-For establishing and maintaining a link to the Anonymous Terminus under CBS, it is sufficient that the CBS token cache contains at least one valid token for any target node as per the container’s interpretation.
-The Anonymous Terminus can subsequently be used to route messages to target nodes for which valid tokens are available.

-Communicating Tokens
+Managing the Token Cache

-Tokens are communicated between AMQP peers by transferring well-defined AMQP messages to the CBS Node.
-The incoming transfers are spontaneously settled and a disposition outcome is returned.
+Tokens are communicated between AMQP partners by transferring well-defined AMQP messages to the CBS node which manages the token cache on a per-connection basis.
+Tokens can only be set; they cannot be changed or deleted.
+If there is a need to delete tokens, the sending party can drop the connection, which instantly clears the associated cache.

 Connection Capability

-On connection establishment, a peer MUST indicate whether it supports claims-based security through the exchange of connection capabilities (see Section 2.7.1 [[AMQP]]).
+On connection establishment, a partner MUST indicate whether it supports claims-based security through the exchange of connection capabilities (see Section 2.7.1 [[AMQP]]).